For bacteria that are F⁺, Hfr, F', and F⁻ perform or answer the f... | Channels for Pearson+

 Textbook Question

 For bacteria that are F⁺, Hfr, F', and F⁻ perform or answer the following.
-Describe the state of the F factor.
+Describe a 'partial diploid' and how it originates.

 Verified Solution